anthemion-org/ogle-web/README.md

 Selected functionality in this project is tested with [Jest](https://jestjs.io/).

-Some developers believe every function must be chaperoned by a squad of tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
+Some developers believe every function should be chaperoned by a squad of mostly superfluous tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
 I see no reason to create tests for simple functions that do not change.
 Commercial software has become _less reliable_ over the last twenty years, not more.
 TDD did not cause that problem, but I don't think it solves it, either.

 I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
 Ultimately, hands-on QA work is the only way to ensure that your app works.